 As charming as these homes are now, such was not always the case.
 Facing the Cooper River, many of the buildings served as stores situated along the wharves with living quarters above.
 Following the Civil War, they were left to fall into disrepair.
 During the 1920s, Susan Pringle Frost, who formed what is now known as the Preservation Society of Charleston, bought six buildings for the sake of restoring them.
-Though she was financially unable to renovate the buildings herself, the Legges stepped in and began the process a few years later.
+Though she was financially unable to renovate the buildings at that time, the Legges stepped in and began the process a few years later.

 It has been suggested by some locals that the houses were painted in the various pastel colors so that intoxicated sailors coming in from the port could remember which houses were their own.
 Another legend claims that these buildings belonged to merchants and were painted various colors to indicate what goods were sold in which buildings.

 Reflections on Rainbow Row

-“The cars lining the street in the million-dollar residential area required that I climb up on a brick wall in order to capture this shot on a Sunday morning and avoid the cars and all the foot traffic.”
+I don’t know anything other than the Arthur Ravenel, Jr. Bridge that says “Charleston Living” more than Rainbow Row on East Bay Street!
+Early mornings are crowded with local joggers and tourists alike from Waterfront Park all the way to the Battery.
+The cars lining the street in the million-dollar residential area required that I climb up on a brick wall in order to capture this shot on a Sunday morning and avoid the cars and all the foot traffic.